Own-Data-Privateer/hoardy-web/README.md

 Or, alternatively, you can switch to `Export dumps via 'saveAs'` mode by default and simply accept the resulting slightly more annoying UI ([on Firefox, it can be fixed with a small `about:config` change](./extension/page/help.org#faq-firefox-saveas)) and the facts that [you can now lose some data if your disk ever gets out of space or if you accidentally mis-click a button in your browser's `Downloads` UI](./extension/page/help.org#faq-unsafe).

-Or you can just install the [`hoardy-web` tool](./tool/) and run `hoardy-web serve`, which can also do viewing/replay of old page visits and simple searches.
+Or you can just install the [`hoardy-web` tool](./tool/) and run `hoardy-web serve`, which can also do replay and search your archives.

 ## Recommended next steps